gracejacobson/gracejacobson.github.io/_pages/about.md

 Hello & welcome!
 This website is home to my projects, ramblings, and updates.
 Hope you stick around! :dizzy:

 I'm a bioinformatician at [AnaptysBio](https://www.anaptysbio.com/), an antibody development company focusing on inflammatory diseases.
-I mostly analyze NGS data on antibody repertoires (:mouse: and :man:).
+I mostly analyze NGS data for antibody repertoires (:mouse: and :man:).

-I would say I’m *mainly* self-taught, I learned Python basics during my undergrad at UC Santa Cruz.
+I would say I’m *mostly* self-taught, I learned Python basics during my undergrad at UC Santa Cruz.
 I started out as a molecular biologist and transitioned to bioinformatics once I incorporated programming into my work.

 ***

 **What’s next?**

-Currently, I hope to obtain a Ph.D. in bioinformatics.
-I have pretty broad interests ranging from ML-guided protein design to evolutionary genomics to multiomics. 🧬
+I hope to obtain a Ph.D. in bioinformatics or bioengineering!
+I have pretty broad interests ranging from ML-guided protein design to evolutionary genomics. 🧬

 ***